rakeshdhote/Udacity-Self_Driving_Car_NanoDegree/P10_Model_Predictive_Controller/README.md

 As discussed in the lecture notes, a third degree polynomial can express the real-world road scenario, hence it is used to fit the way points.
 Using the third-degree polynomial coefficients and state, the next state of the car can be predicted via optimization problem.

 ## 4. Model Predictive Control with Latency
 A kinematic model is used to deal with 100 ms latency.
 The latency is converted into `dt` to calculate the delayed state.
-This state is used as base starting state for the subsequent calculations.
+This delayed state is used as base starting state for the subsequent calculations.

 ## Basic Build Instructions
 1. Clone this repo.